 There are some benefits of considering foam sclerotherapy over traditional sclerotherapy or more invasive procedures like vein stripping.
 These benefits include:

 Foam sclerotherapy is a relatively new procedure, so it is not easily available at many vein clinics.
-However, Varicose Vein Surgeons offers the latest in foam sclerotherapy in all of our clinics throughout the southern California region.
+However, USC Vein Centers offers the latest in foam sclerotherapy in all of our clinics throughout the southern California region.

 How does the Procedure Work?